 A large part of that success is in being able to bring out deep self-reflection in my students.
 With me, you will hone an unforgettable message that is positioned to sell your best self.
 Everyone has an authentic, moving story.
 Let me help you find power in your voice.

 Unfortunately, due to increased demand year after year, I cannot fit everyone into my schedule.
 Therefore, I only select students whom I feel can benefit the greatest from my mentorship.
 I provide exceptional results and am fully committed to the families I work with.
-You can contact me at email@example.com.
+You can contact me at email@example.com to discuss customized packages/rates.

 If budget is a concern, I recommend perfecting all your essays to the best of your ability before working with me.
 This will ensure I can provide more meaningful and actionable feedback, so you can limit the hours you’ll need to work with me.